 To create a new instance, complete the following procedure:

-backend authenticates users against an LDAP database using the Microsoft Active Directory, the POSIX, or the Novell eDirectory/NDS scheme.
+The zas_db backend authenticates users against an LDAP database using the Microsoft Active Directory, the POSIX, or the Novell eDirectory/NDS scheme.

 The backend has the following settings: